 The concept of Message Types is a complex topic that can be modified for any business.
 Using lists and/or tags, you can send well-timed information to your most interested and engaged topics.

 What types of messages do you send?
-Do you employ lists, tags, or a hybrid solution?
+How do you employ lists and tags?
 What else would you like to learn about message types?
 Let us know in the comments below.